scoobaroo/quacker/README.md

 ## EXISTING FEATURES
 * A user can create an account with a photo, username, and email.
-* A user can upload a photo.
+* A user can upload a profile photo.
 * A user can sign up with an email and will be asked to create a username and password.
 * A user will have a quack count, following and followers.
 * A user can log-in and log-out of their accounts.